Operating Procedures for Residence Classification of Students

 B. The Office of Admissions will initiate a reclassification inquiry upon receipt of any changes in facts that would justify such an inquiry.

-C. Reclassification of a Student to non-Resident will be effective beginning with the first academic semester or session following the event or fulfillment of circumstances that prompted the change in status.
+C. Reclassification of a student's residency will be effective beginning with the first academic semester or session following the event or fulfillment of circumstances that prompted the change in status.

-A. A Student who is not satisfied with the determination concerning his or her residence classification may appeal the decision to the Residence Appeal Committee at the campus where he or she is Enrolled.
-The appeal must be filed within 30 business days after the first day of classes of the academic semester or session for which the determination is effective, or within 30 business days after the original decision was rendered, whichever occurs later.
+A. A student who has already completed a Residence Classification of Students for Tuition Purposes application through the Slate portal and is not satisfied with the determination concerning his or her residence reclassification application may appeal the decision to the Residence Appeal Committee at the campus where he or she is enrolled.
+The appeal must be filed within 30 days after the original decision was rendered.
 Failure to file an appeal within this specified time limit will constitute a waiver of all claims for reconsideration for that academic semester or session.

 C. Consistent with the general intent and purpose of this policy, the Residence Appeal Committee may uphold or reverse the decision of the classifying official.
-The committee is authorized to classify a Student as a Resident, though not meeting the specific requirements herein set forth, if the Student's situation presents unusual circumstances, and the classification is within the general scope of this policy.
-Persons otherwise responsible for determining residence classification of Students may assist the committee in a consultative capacity.
+The committee is authorized to classify a student as a resident, though not meeting the specific requirements herein set forth within the general scope of this policy.
+Persons otherwise responsible for determining residence classification of students may assist the committee in a consultative capacity.
 The decision of the committee in all cases is final.

 V. History and updates